Afforestation: Types

+However, the term afforestation can also "imply the intentional conversion of native non-forest ecosystems to exotic tree cover and violate biodiversity safeguards".

 Procedure

 The process of afforestation begins with site selection.
 Several environmental factors of the site must be analyzed, including climate, soil, vegetation, and human activity.
 These factors will determine the quality of the site, what species of trees should be planted, and what planting method should be used.

 After the forest site has been assessed, the area must be prepared for planting.
 Preparation can involve a variety of mechanical or chemical methods, such as chopping, mounding, bedding, herbicides, and prescribed burning.
 Once the site is prepared, planting can take place.
 One method for planting is direct seeding, which involves sowing seeds directly into the forest floor.
 Another is seedling planting, which is similar to direct seeding except that seedlings already have an established root system.
 Afforestation by cutting is an option for tree species that can reproduce asexually, where a piece of a tree stem, branch, root, or leaves can be planted onto the forest floor and sprout successfully.
 Sometimes special tools, such as a tree planting bar, are used to make planting of trees easier and faster.